coderaulia/ds-algo/big-o/README.md

 Basically, Big O Notation is how well the problem is solved (by code obviously).
 But, what is good code?
 There are 2 criteria for a good code, Readable which is can be read by other programmers and also Scalable, code that can be scaled.

+## Good Code?

+-  [x] Readable.
+-  [x] Scalable = Speed (time complexity) & Memory (space complexity).
+-  When a program executes, we have to remember 2 things, the heap and the stack.
+The heap usually where we store variables that we assign values to.
+The stack is usually where we keep track of our functions call.
+-  What is causes space complexity?
+Variables, Data Structure, function call, Allocations. `spacecomp.js`.

 ## O(n) (linear time)

 We can test how well the code solve some problem using time. `O(n)` or linear time (on `example1.js`).
 But actually it depends on what kind of computer performance to test the time performance.